 coaching that employ re-labeled, old performance counseling

-strategies or, in some cases, scientifically unproven fuzzy
+strategies or, in some cases, scientifically unproven NLP type fuzzy

 stages of its development, there is no agreed-upon, all-embracing

 model of the coaching process and practice.
-To date, most efforts to
+That said, in the last

 A coaching model cannot be procrustean.
 It